GoogleCloudPlatform/java-docs-samples/pubsublite/streaming-analytics/README.md

-# Stream Cloud Pub/Sub with Cloud Dataflow
+# Stream Pub/Sub Lite with Dataflow

 Sample(s) showing how to use [Google Cloud Pub/Sub] with [Google Cloud Dataflow].